What Are Pulse Surveys?

 1. Overall employee engagement: What’s working well and what could we do to make it better?

-2. Workplace culture: How do you feel about our existing culture?
+2. Workplace culture: How do you feel about our existing organizational culture?
 Would you like to see any changes?

 3. 360-degree feedback: Let us know how you think your manager or even company executives are doing.